ydalosa/sylvain69780.github.io/_posts/2023-02-26-Newton-and-PI.md

 $$

 This formula was well known with "n" as an integer.
-Newton discovered it works also with negative and fractional powers, it makes the sequence to be infinite but converging to the right value.
+Newton discovered it works also with negative and fractional "n" values.
-Taking n as an integer, the serie is not infinite because a zero appears when k=n and all remaining terms are then multiplied by zero.
+When n is an integer, the serie ends because a zero appears when k=n and all remaining terms are then multiplied by zero.
+When n is negative or fractional the sequence turns to be infinite but eventually converges to the expected value !

 I wanted to compute PI with the formula described in the Video.